samanthaccole243/FastRobots.github.io/Lab_10.md

 <img width="405" alt="image" src="https://user-images.githubusercontent.com/89661904/234408857-3ae9c6df-b320-46f7-8365-2ae6e8479d2c.png">

 This starts the plotter functioning.
 I maneuvered the little care around the main box in the room using the right and left arrow to change the angel, the up and down arrow to move forwards and backwards, and the space bar to pause.
-The plotter after this can be seen below.
+The plotter after this can be seen below where green is the ground truth and red is the odometry.

 <img width="304" alt="image" src="https://user-images.githubusercontent.com/89661904/234407147-7e818c8f-3635-4717-9eeb-94a76bfdde84.png">